preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Date**: Select the property that contains the date for the item(s) to display.
 Available for Roller, Listing with image, Dynamic roller, Card and Newsletter.
 + **Dialog image**: Select image to display, if any.
 Available when ypu have selected "Open page as a dialog".
++ **Fixed header**: Available for List view in Omnia v7.
+When this option is selected, the heading will always be shown when scrolling.
 + **Hide block when no data**: Select this option if the block should be hidden when there's nothing to display.
 + **Hide if read**: Select this option to hide all pages the logged in user has visited.
 This affects all pages, including news.
 + **Highlight non-read**: This option makes sure non-read pages are highlighted.
 Default=selected.
 Deselect if you don't want that.
 + **Image**: Select the property that contains the image for the item(s) to display.
 Available for Roller, Listing with image, Dynamic roller, Card and Newsletter views.
-+ **Image Ratio**: Select ratio for the image; Landscape, Square or Wide.
++ **Image ratio**: Select ratio for the image; Landscape, Square or Wide.
 Available for Roller, Listing with image, Dynamic Roller and Newsletter.
 + **Link label**: Add the text to be shown for the link here.
 Available only if "Show link" is selected.
 + **Link URL**: Add the URL to open when a user clicks the link.
 Available only if "Show link" is selected.
 + **Max display limit**: Available only for scope Navigation path, for all views.
 Set the number of pages that should be displayed.